Build & Calibration Guide

 This guide walks you through building the platform with 2× SO-101 follower arms, a neck/head assembly, an omni-wheel base on an IKEA RÅSKOG cart, and an NVIDIA Jetson compute node mounted near the neck/base region.

-The 3-Bus Separation
+The 2-Bus Separation

-| Bus | Subsystem |
+| Bus | Subsystem | Motors | Serial Port |

-| Bus 1 | Left arm |
+| Bus 1 | Left arm + right arm | 12 | /dev/xle_arms |

-| Bus 3 | Neck and wheel base |
+| Bus 2 | Head + wheel base | 5 | /dev/xle_head |

 Recommended Build Order

-- Print all parts
+- Print all parts (files & print settings on Components)

 - Assemble both SO-101 arms